 Alpha Omega Alpha Helen H. Glaser Student Essay Competition - Alpha Omega Alpha Honor Medical Society instituted this competition to encourage medical students to write creative narratives or scholarly essays relevant to medicine.
-Authors must be enrolled at medical schools with active AOA chapters (Class of 2016 or later), but need not be members of AOA.
+Authors must be enrolled at medical schools with active AOA chapters but need not be members of AOA.
 Only one entry may be submitted by each student.
-Prizes: $2,000 first, $750 second, $500 third, and honorable mention awards of $250 each.
+Prizes: $2,000 first, $800 second and $550 third.
 Deadline for entries is January 31st.
 Winners will be announced no later than June 1st.
 Website: www.alphaomegaalpha.org/student_essay.html.

 The Association of Women Psychiatrists is pleased to sponsor the Leah J. Dickstein, M.D.
 Award.
 The recipient of the award will be expected to attend the Annual Meeting (in conjunction with the American Psychiatric Association meeting) in San Francisco during the month of May, to receive this award and to present her work.
 She will receive $1,000 to help defray the expenses of attending the meeting (with any remainder to be used at the student's discretion).
 The winner will also receive a plaque and be invited to join the award committee for the following year.
 The award is open to female medical students who have demonstrated superior academic achievement, creativity, and leadership.
 Examples of appropriate disciplines or genres include: service or clinical aspects of medicine; science research; or excellence in art, music, literature, etc. Interested students must be nominated by their medical school.
 The deadline for submission of application materials is early March.
 Website: associationofwomenpsychiatrists.com/awards.aspx.